demisto/content-docs/docs/tutorial-setup-dev.md

 3. Clone the GitHub fork locally
 4. Run the bootstrap script
 5. Run the linter and unit tests
-6. Create a branch
+6. Create a branch and integration directory
-7. Commit
+7. Commit and push

 OK, let's begin.